 Cosmetic periodontal surgery works in two ways – it improves the appearance of your smile while at the same time restoring functionality by preventing gum recession.
 If your teeth appear short, you may be a candidate for cosmetic periodontal surgery.
 Bone and gum tissue can be reshaped to deliver a more natural appearance.
 This can also be done using the Waterlase IPLUS laser, which is more precise than using a scalpel and has the added advantage of reduced soreness and faster healing.

-Laser periodontal surgery is a revolutionary new treatment for periodontal disease.
+Laser periodontal therapy is a revolutionary new treatment for periodontal disease.
 Perhaps you’ve been told that you need gum surgery, and you’re worried about having a dentist surgically cut into your gums.
-With laser periodontal surgery, there’s no scalpel, and very little bleeding.
-It’s often a great alternative to traditional gum surgery.
-The surgery is known by the acronym LANAP, for Laser Assisted New Attachment Procedure.
-This procedure is FDA approved to reduce pocketing and regenerate bone instead of having osseous surgery.
-Healing is faster and pain is dramatically reduced.
-Only 2 percent of dentists in the country have this laser.
+With laser periodontal therapy, there’s no

 Non-Surgical Periodontal Treatment